ImagingDataCommons/idc-wsi-conversion/README.md

 - date and time information may be more specific
 - when not included previously, ClinicalTrialSubjectID has been added
 - label images, if present, have been extracted
+- offset tables were not added during the reconversion

 # Software Dependencies